mrYasinHamidi/CryptoOverview/README.md

 * [Screenshots](#screenshots)

 # General info
-List of all Crypto Currncies with candle chart. this project is practical project that i worked on for submitting the knowledg that i getting from cources.
+List of all Crypto Currncies with chart.
+I tried to use new approaches and best practices in android development, such as :

+* Using jetpack libraies
+* Using MVVM pattern
+* Using Kotlin insted of Java
+* Dependency Injection

+It is a practice project to improve my knowledge.

 # Technologies

 * Kotlin
 * Room Database
-* MVVM pattern
 * Retrofit
 * Hilt